greg-js/gregjs-blog/source/_posts/playing-videos-with-mpv-and-a-wrapper-for-immediately-disowning-a-process.md

-title: "Writing a wrapper to immediately disown a process: A better way of playing videos from the terminal"
+title: "Playing videos with mpv and a wrapper for immediately disowning a process"
 categories: linux
 tags:
   - bash